hrbird/100-days-of-code/log.md

 - "100 Days of Python" Udemy class: completed day 31.
 - Created the Flash Card Capstone Project using pandas and tkinter.

-**Flash Cards Project**:
-- **flash_cards/main.py**: A program that shows flashcards to study the most common words in a different language (in this case, Esperanto).<br />It first shows the front of a flashcard with a random word in the language in the language you are studying.
+**Flash Cards Project**:<br />A program that shows flashcards to study the most common words in a different language (in this case, Esperanto).<br /><br />It first shows the front of a flashcard with a random word in the language to study.
 After 3 seconds, it flips to show the back of the card, with the translation of the word in English.
-The user can click the green checkmark button if they knew the answer, or the red X button if they didn't know it.<br />The words that the user didn't know or didn't see yet are saved to a new file called "words_to_learn.csv".
-The next time the user runs this program, this file will be used for the flashcards, so the user will only be tested on unknown/unfamiliar words.
+The user can click the green checkmark button if they knew the answer, or the red X button if they didn't know it.<br /><br />The words that the user didn't know or didn't see yet are saved to a new file called "words_to_learn.csv".
+The next time the user runs this program, this file will be used for the flashcards, so the user will only be tested on unknown/unfamiliar words.<br /><br />Files:
+- **flash_cards/main.py**: The main program
 - **flash_cards/images/\***: Folder containing images for the front and back of the flashcard, as well as a green checkmark for right answers and a red X for wrong answers.
 - **flash_cards/data/esperanto.csv**: A CSV file containing the full list of Esperanto words and their English translations
 - **flash_cards/data/words_to_learn.csv**: A CSV file containing the list of words that the user either didn't know or hasn't seen yet<br />